 Mobile sensing.
-Smartphones are becoming a convergent platform for people-centric sensing [28, 29].
+Smartphones are becoming a convergent platform for people-centric sensing [24].
 Various applications have been developed to exploit sensing across multiple dimensions.
-SenseCam [30] proposes an innovative idea of using sensors on the camera to decide when pictures should be taken.
-SoundSense [7] taps into the sound domain to identify events in a person's life, and building a audio journal.
-SurroundSense [12] shows the possibility of ambience-sensing in determining a user's location.
-Censeme and Nericell [14,31] detect user and traffic status and share the information through online networks.
+SoundSense [6] taps into the sound domain to identify events in a person's life, and building a audio journal.
+SurroundSense [14] shows the possibility of ambience-sensing in determining a user's location.
+Censeme and Nericell [13], [25] detect user and traffic status and share the information through online networks.
 All these applications share the vision of leveraging mobile phones as a "point of human attachment" to gain insights into human behavior and activity.
 TagSense is in an opportune position to fully benefit from this growing body of research.

 Activity recognition.
-Activity recognition has recently taken prominence with advancements in data mining and machine learning algorithms.
-Researchers are looking into activities through various information sources [10, 32], temporal activity correlations [11] and in different environment settings [33, 34].
-We foresee some of these algorithms coming to mobile phones, and becoming amenable to TagSense.
+Activity recognition has recently taken prominence with advances in data mining and machine learning algorithms.
+Researchers are looking into activities through various information sources [26], temporal activity correlations [9] and in different environment settings [27], [28].
+We foresee some of these algorithms becoming amenable to TagSense.

 Image/audio processing.
-Image and audio processing are integral to TagSense [35].
-We already use optical flow [13, 36], but there are several other opportunities to use image processing for labeling.
+Image and audio processing are integral to TagSense [29].
+Apart from optical flow [12], several other opportunities exist to use image processing for labeling.
 The literature is vast, but can be well summarized by how Google Goggles is approaching the problem.
-Any advancements with Google Goggles and similar softwares will be amplified through the multi-dimensional sensing based approach in TagSense.
+Any advancements with Google Goggles and similar softwares will be amplified through the multidimensional sensing based approach in TagSense.